r-lib/devtools/revdep/problems.md

 # nima

-Version: 0.4.5
+Version: 0.5.0

 ## In both

 *   checking dependencies in R code ...
 NOTE
     ```
-    Namespace in Imports field not imported from: ‘survival’
+    Namespaces in Imports field not imported from:
+      ‘ProjectTemplate’ ‘devtools’ ‘plyr’ ‘survival’
       All declared Imports should be used.
     ```